AuReMe/esmecata/README.md

 `stat_number_clustering.tsv` is a tabulated file containing the number of shared proteins found for each observation name.

-`stat_openess_proteomes.tsv` is a tabulated file containing the openess of panproteomes for each observation name.
-The openess is shown with the alpha values from [Tettelin et al. (2008)](https://doi.org/10.1016/j.mib.2008.09.006).
+`stat_openness_proteomes.tsv` is a tabulated file containing the openness of panproteomes for each observation name.
+The openness is shown with the alpha values from [Tettelin et al. (2008)](https://doi.org/10.1016/j.mib.2008.09.006).
 It is computed with:

 ```math
 nb gene families = k * nb proteomes^{-alpha}